-I'm not sure how to do this without it coming off as ridiculous, (Ridiculous, But Normal) but this week being Holy Week, I want to look at what Jesus was doing each day of this week, roughly 2,000 years ago, and see if it bears any resemblance at all to what I'm going through.
+I'm not sure how to do this without coming off as ridiculous, but this week being Holy Week, I want to look at what Jesus was doing each day of this week, roughly 2,000 years ago, and see if it bears any resemblance at all to what I'm going through.
 It's not about comparing myself to him, or my trials to his.
 That would be truly ridiculous.
 For me, it's about identifying with what Jesus did for us that week.
 And make no mistake, he did it for us.

 Today is Palm Sunday, the Sunday before Easter.
 It's called Palm Sunday because of the palm branches that Jesus' followers placed on the road in front of him as he rode into Jerusalem.
 For most of my life, I've had the wrong mental picture of this event in my head, probably from movies and church Easter productions.
 Like most people, I had the idea that what we call The Triumphal Entry happened this way: Jesus rode into Jerusalem on a donkey, and crowds of people came out to greet him and shout "Hosanna!"
 That's not the way it happened.